How to use the concept of fair value to price Adverse Development Cover (ADC) Reinsurance

 Is the risk cover worth this premium to the Insurer?

-Prior to any adverse development cover, the Insurer is holding 250M to satisfy the company's level of risk appetite.
+Prior to any adverse development cover, the Insurer is holding 250M of shareholders' equity at risk to satisfy the company's level of risk appetite.

-The average loss to the Reinsurer should this threshold be reached is 105M.
+Running the simulations, the probability that the Reinsurer's loss exceeds 105M is about 0.24.
+The average loss to the Reinsurer should this threshold be reached is 180M.

 What is the net result?

-By paying 70M in premium, the exposure to risk is dropped from 350M (risk capital plus the average loss should the risk capital be consumed) to 130M.
+By paying 105M in premium, the shareholders exposure to risk is dropped from 435M (risk capital plus the average loss should the risk capital be consumed) to only 180M (the premium loss is guaranteed; barring arrangements for commutation etc).

-To put this 70M premium into further context, the expected variation in mean ultimate one year from now is 94M based on the identified PTF model (conditional variation in mean ultimate highlighted below).
+To put this 105M premium into further context, the expected variation in mean ultimate one year from now is 128M based on the identified MPTF model (conditional variation in mean ultimate highlighted below).

 Home | Contact | About | Testimonials